Biological therapy for oesophageal cancer

 You can view and print the quick guides for all the pages in the treating oesophageal cancer section.

 Doctors can use a biological therapy known as trastuzumab (Herceptin) as a first treatment for some people with adenocarcinoma of the oesophago gastric junction that has spread to other parts of the body (advanced cancer).
+You have it with chemotherapy.

 Herceptin only works for people whose cancer cells have a lot of a particular type of protein called human epidermal growth factor receptor 2 (HER2).
-If your doctor thinks that Herceptin could be a helpful treatment for you they will test your cancer cells first to see if the cells have a lot of HER2 protein.
+If your doctor thinks that Herceptin could be a helpful treatment for you they will test your cancer cells first to see if they have a lot of HER2 protein.

 You have Herceptin in combination with the chemotherapy drugs cisplatin and capecitabine (Xeloda) or fluorouracil.
 Herceptin cannot cure advanced oesophageal cancer but trials have shown that it can help people to live longer than chemotherapy alone.